Carlo Barsotti: Il Progresso

+Benefactor

 King Umberto I of Italy rewarded him the distinction of the title Cavaliere in 1888.
 With numerous awards from the country of Venezuela and the Italian Red Cross, he was a very notable Italian figure in late 19th century America.

 Barsotti used his newspaper as a tool to raise funds for monuments to great Italian figures, which were disseminated all over New York City's parks.
 Examples of his funding efforts are Washington Square (Giuseppe Garibaldi), Battery Park (Giovanni Da Verrazzano), Verdi Square (Giuseppe Verdi) and Columbus Circle (Christopher Columbus).

+After rapidly expanding his banking business, Barsotti declared bankruptcy in 1897, resulting in the loss of savings for many of his fellow Italians.

+In 1922, he donated $250,000 to his homeland for the construction of a tunnel under Monte Pisano.
+He died in Coytesville, (New Jersey), on 30 March 1927.
+In 1875, Barsotti had married Margaret Heist, from Frankfurt (Germany), with whom he had two children, Carlo and Anna.